 The fastest route to Fatima takes around 1h30 mins with frequent scheduled departures (almost every hour and even more frequently during peak travel times).

 Lisbon Bus Terminals

-As already stated, the bus will depart from Lisbon’s Sete Rios bus terminal.
+As already stated, the bus will depart from Lisbon’s Sete Rios bus terminal, one of Lisbon’s transport hubs.
 This is a major hub for Rede Expressos buses departing from Lisbon.
 This means that the bus terminal itself does get quite busy.
 Allow yourself enough time to get to the station and to locate the correct bus departure point.

 The Sete Rios bus terminal (or if you search on Google Maps you can search for “Terminal Rodoviário Sete Rios” which is found at the address – Rua Professor Lima Basto, Lisbon), is situated right opposite the Jardim Zoológico metro station.
 This is on Lisbon’s blue metro line.
 It’s literally 300 meters walk across the road from the metro station (approx. 5 mins walking time).

 For my bus bookings I usually book through Omio, a great all-in-one comparative site that allows you to view & book all available departures.
 The site is fairly straightforward and easy to use and also showcases all available options pertaining to your route, including by car, by train or air if applicable.